4 min read

 • Drivers often lack knowledge of ADAS limitations, yet they depend on these systems and modify their behavior behind the wheel as a result.
 Drivers are backing up and changing lanes based on sensor response rather than visually checking blind spots.

-• Manufacturers are trying to cover their accountability by placing disclaimers in the vehicle user manuals.
+• Manufacturers are trying to shift accountability by placing disclaimers in vehicle user manuals.

 This gap between user perception and product reality can spawn casualties on streets and highways.
 People generally assume that the items they purchase are basically safe and will not cause harm when used as directed.
-However, even if the driver has read the disclaimers and is being attentive, ADAS as designed today, sometimes misbehave in ways that may startle the driver and confuse surrounding traffic.
-This can lead to accidents, tragedies trigger lawsuits, and the inevitable deep-pocket target for compensation is the manufacturer.
+However, even if the driver has read the disclaimers and is being attentive, ADAS, as designed today, sometimes misbehave in ways that may startle the driver and confuse surrounding traffic.
+This can lead to accidents and tragedies, trigger lawsuits, and make the manufacturer the inevitable deep-pocket target for compensation.

 The Right Way

-Though these electro-mechanical wonders are in their infancy, they are providing valuable functional support to drivers.
+Though these electromechanical wonders are in their infancy, they are already providing valuable functionality for drivers.
 As they mature and improve, they will become the core of autonomous vehicles.
 But, ADAS development must be rooted in safety.
-The tragic accidents involving self-driving cars just a few years ago are a reminder that expansion of ADAS technology must be done mindfully.
+The tragic accidents involving self-driving cars just a few years ago are a reminder that the expansion of ADAS technology must be done mindfully.

-ADAS must be founded on requirements-based design and testing where safety goals are set, design follows, and thorough testing confirms the functionality.
-Unfortunately, the typical approach across the automotive industry today is not so meticulous; for instance, design goals that start in marketing and testing that avoids potentially problematic conditions.
+ADAS must be founded on requirements-based design and testing, where safety goals are set, the design follows, and thorough testing confirms functionality.
+Unfortunately, the typical approach across the automotive industry today is not so meticulous; for instance, design goals that start in marketing and testing avoid potentially problematic conditions.

-To advance properly, the industry needs a consistent and methodical approach for the development of vehicles and their systems, creating products conceived and developed with safety in mind, backed by complete, transparent, and traceable documentation.
-This will depend on the use of standards.
+To advance properly, the industry needs a consistent, methodical approach to the development of vehicles and their systems, creating products conceived and developed with safety in mind, backed by complete, transparent, and traceable documentation.
+This will depend on the standards used.

 ADAS-features